Use a Mac as a Security Camera And Watch Live Video Remotely From an iPhone or iPad

 Here’s what you’ll need before getting started:

-- FaceTime app installed on the home Mac (comes with Lion or later, earlier Macs can get it from Mac App Store)
+- The FaceTime app installed on the home Mac (FaceTime comes with modern versions of Mac OS X, anything Lion or later it is bundled, whereas earlier Macs can get it from Mac App Store)

 - A valid Apple ID to use as a FaceTime Login – you may want to create an additional unique Apple ID for this purpose